OpenMoonRay/openmoonray-docs/docs/moonray/materials/dwa/DwaSolidDielectricMaterial.md

   - GGX = 1 (default)

   <p>sets the normalized distribution function for specular.
-GGX is currently isotropic only<\p>
+GGX is currently isotropic only</p>

   </p>